smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 - Default: `"false"`

-Disable connection to eth node entirely.
-This can be useful in certain cases, e.g. to spin up a chainlink node and add jobs without having it execute anything.
+`INSECURE_SKIP_VERIFY` disables SSL certificate verification when connection to a Chainlink node using the remote client.
+For example, when executing most remote commands in the CLI.
+This is mostly useful for people who want to use TLS on localhost.

-## EXPLORER_URL
+It is not recommended to change this unless you know what you are doing.

-- Default: _none_
+## Notes on setting environment variables

 :::note
 Some environment variables require a duration.
 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
 Some examples: